 The Core Ministry Team

 We have an active and collaborative Core Ministry Team which operates around the principle of shared leadership, shared support and shared accountability.
 Lordsbridge is set up with three stipendiary clergy of incumbent status – a Team Rector and two Team Vicars – and a Self-Supporting Minister who takes the role of an incumbent.
 Each member of this Core Team takes responsibility for particular geographic parishes – he or she is their Vicar – and takes the lead for particular projects and activities that are cross-Team.
-Recognising that a significant section of the local population is unreached through our current patterns of ministry, one stipendiary minister pursues a team-wide mission and Fresh Expressions brief and we currently have a stipendiary Team Pioneer Curate as part of the Team.
+Recognising that a significant section of the local population is unreached through our current patterns of ministry, one stipendiary minister pursues a team-wide mission and Fresh Expressions brief.

 The day-to day functioning of the Lordsbridge Team is overseen by this Core Team of incumbent-status ‘lead ministers’ who, with the Team Pioneer Curate, meet weekly.
 The allocation of ministers for services is carried out team-wide, subject to the agreement of the lead ministers.
 This saves time, and ensures that cover is not down to any one minister.

 We also have a Team Administrator, whose primary responsibilities are weddings administration and team-wide communication, together with specific administrative tasks as requested by the lead ministers.

 The members of the Core Team, their parish responsibilities and some of the cross-Team responsibilities are: